enel-gdh-educational/katacoda-scenarios/version-control/basics/step5.md

 How can you make sure that the commit that has been checked out is the right one?
 (Even though, the output should be talkative enough).
 ___

-As you've noticed, ``git status`` tells you that you are in a detached state.
+As you've noticed, ``git status`` tells you that you are in a detached HEAD state.
 There will be a dedicated session to explain this concept, so we are not going in detail.
-Let us tell that a detached state should be treated with a lot of care though!
-Moreover,
+For now, let's just say that a detached HEAD state should be treated with a lot of care!

- to get back to the previous commit, you should run:
+To get back to the previous commit, you should run:

  ```bash
 git checkout master